Southern theater of the American Revolutionary War: Cornwallis takes command

 When Cornwallis left Greensboro for Wilmington, he left the road open for Greene to begin the American reconquest of South Carolina.
 This he achieved by the end of June, in spite of a reverse sustained at Lord Rawdon's hands at Hobkirk's Hill (2 miles north of Camden) on April 25.
-From May 22 to June 19, 1781 Greene led the siege of Ninety-Six, which he was only forced to abandon when word arrived that Rawdon was bringing troops to relieve the siege.
+From May 22 to June 19, Greene led the siege of Ninety Six, which he was forced to abandon when word arrived that Rawdon was bringing troops to relieve the siege.
 However, the actions of Greene and militia commanders like Francis Marion drove Rawdon to eventually abandon the Ninety Six District and Camden, effectively reducing the British presence in South Carolina to the port of Charleston.
-Augusta, Georgia was also besieged on May 22, and fell to Patriot forces under Andrew Pickens and Harry "Light Horse" Lee on June 6, reducing the British presence in that state to the port of Savannah.
+Augusta was also besieged on May 22 and fell to Patriot forces under Andrew Pickens and Harry "Light Horse" Lee on June 6, reducing the British presence in Georgia to the port of Savannah.

 Greene then gave his forces a six weeks' rest on the High Hills of the Santee River.
 On September 8, with 2,600 men, he engaged British forces under Lieutenant Colonel Alexander Stewart at Eutaw Springs.
 Americans who fell in this battle were immortalized by American author Philip Freneau in his 1781 poem "To the Memory of Brave Americans."
 The battle, although tactically a draw, so weakened the British that they withdrew to Charleston, where Greene penned them in for the remaining months of the war.